 Notes on the restoration

-The restoration of Transes used the original 16mm camera and sound negative provided by producer Izza Génini.
+The restoration of Trances used the original 16mm camera and sound negative provided by producer Izza Génini.
 The camera negative was restored both photochemically and digitally and blown-up to 35mm format.
 The sound negative was restored to Dolby SR and digital.

 Image: © Courtesy of OHRA-Izza Génini